DavidPatShuiFong/vkelimHomepage/content/post/MHCPdisadvantage/index.md

 Exploring the question of whether Mental Health Care Plans (and the billing of them) are driven by patients, and the patient's expected utility of MHCPs to unlock government funding for private psychological services.

-The number of MHCP-eligible patients at coHealth who were billed MHCPs in the previous twelve months were divided into groups according to Health Care Card (HCC)/pension status and high-prevalence and low-prevalence mental health disorders.
-It is postulated that HCC/pension holders have lower financial resources and are less able to utilise the government subsidies unlocked by MHCP plans for private psychology (as private psychology fees are far greater than the government subsidy to use private psychology).
-It is additionally postulated that patients with low-prevalence mental health disorders have more severe mental health conditions and are at greater need of mental health assessments and services.
+The number of MHCP-eligible patients at coHealth who were billed MHCPs in the previous twelve months were divided into groups according to concession card holder patients (either health care card 'HCC' or pension card) and high-prevalence and low-prevalence mental health disorders.

+It is postulated that concession card holders have lower financial resources and are less able to utilise the government subsidies unlocked by MHCP plans for private psychology.
+This is because private psychology fees are far greater than the government subsidy to use private psychology.

+Mental health conditions can be broadly divided into low- and high- frequency mental health conditions.
+High-frequency mental health conditions are the common mental health conditions such as anxieyt and depression.
+Low-frequency mental health conditions are the less common, and often more serious and lifelong conditions, of schizophrenia and bipolar affective disorder.
+It is postulated that patients with low-prevalence mental health disorders have more severe mental health conditions and are at greater need of mental health assessments and services.

 <details class="code-fold">
 <summary>Show the code</summary>